 Cleaning the coils, fan and housing can be done by the homeowner with a garden hose, but care is needed to make sure electrical power is disconnected properly and disassembly and reassembly of the housing and fan is done correctly.

 Inside the home, there is a drain hose or pipe that removes 10 to 12 gallons of condensation water per day from the system.
 Often it will empty into the floor drain.
 The line needs to be kept clean so that water does not back up into your furnace unit.
-Ditter performs regular cleaning and maintenance of the entire AC unit for members of our Maintenance Program, or you can simply call us at 763.478.9558 or click here to Schedule an Appointment Now.
+Ditter performs regular cleaning and maintenance of the entire AC unit for members of our Maintenance Program, or you can simply call us at 763-200-5055 or request an appointment.

 Indoor air quality (IAQ) is just as important for our health as it is for our comfort.
 It is especially important for homes with people who have allergies, asthma and other respiratory conditions.
 The air inside your home can carry a wide assortment of pollutants ranging from everyday dust and dander particulates to more dangerous chemicals such as radon and other gasses, molds, spores, bacteria and other minute airborne organisms.

 You can tell if your indoor air quality is bad if you or family members have a lot of headaches, cold-like symptoms, dizziness, fatigue and irritation of eyes, nose or throat.